-This five-day hike tackles the central section of the magical Cotswold Way National Trail, starting in the historic wool town of Painswick and crossing the steep Cotswolds slope and endless miles of rolling countryside before finishing 38 miles/61km later in the beautiful village of Tormarton.
+This five-day hike tackles the central section of the magical Cotswold Way National Trail, starting in the historic wool town of Painswick and crossing the Cotswolds escarpment and endless miles of rolling countryside before finishing 61km/38 miles later in the beautiful village of Tormarton.

 The Cotswold Way offers over 100 miles of magical walking, with long-distance views and journeys through picturesque villages and past ancient sites.
 The full National Trail runs from Chipping Campden to Bath and can take up to 10 days to walk.
-So we’ve put together a shortened five-day itinerary covering 38 miles/61 km, skipping the start and finish and instead focusing on the glorious central stages of the Cotswold Way.
+So we’ve put together a shortened five-day itinerary covering 61km/38 miles, missing out the start and finish and instead focusing on the glorious central stages of the Cotswold Way.

 Gentle / Moderate

 History / Food & Drink

 Anyone with a good level of fitness can walk this shortened 61km/38 mile section of the Cotswold Way, but visitors are often surprised by the steepness of some climbs.
 This day-by-day guide breaks down what to expect on each day, and picks out the unique highlights of each section of the route.

 The Cotswolds is incredibly popular with tourists from all over the world, so while there are many options for accommodation, they tend to book up quickly along the Cotswold Way.
 You’ll find pubs, hotels, B&Bs, cottages, campsites and hostels along the trail catering for all tastes and budgets, so plan carefully and try to book somewhere as close to the start and finish of each day as possible.